sgeos/sgeos.github.io/_posts/2016-01-17-elixir-as-a-service_on_freebsd.markdown

 ### Optional: Adding a Release to the Systemwide Path

-**NOTE:** I am having trouble stopping nodes with this solution, but this post just needs to be done.
-The section has been left in for reference.

 Adding a release to the systemwide path is not necessary, but it can be convenient.
 The pass through script can be pointed at the development install instead of the service install if you want to build with exrm **mix release --dev**.